ArduPilot/ArduConfigurator/README.md

 directory.
 Running this task on macOS or Linux requires Wine, since it's needed to set the icon for the Windows app.
 If you don't have Wine installed you can create a release by running the **release-only-linux** task.

-Quick start ( Devs use linux , so other platforms YMMV):
-'npm run dev' to run it from the source folder without bundling any resources, great for debug and code hacking.
-Its also the only way the code runs right this instant., sorry, we haven't got any release ready yet. 'npm start' is very similar, but uses a 'bundled' main.html
-If the app starts-up for you, but right-click doesnn't allow you to use chrome-dev-tools or inspect stuff, then you don't have the 'sdk' version of NW installed.
-The command/s to try to remedy that are (one or more of these might help):
-`nvm deactivate`
-`mv ~/.npmrc ~/.npmrc.bak`
-`rm -rf node_modules/nw`
-`rm package-lock.json`
-`npm install --save nw@0.50.3-sdk`
-`sudo npm install --save nw@0.50.3-sdk -g`
-`export NWJS_BUILD_TYPE=sdk; npm install`

-Bundling/releasing not working properly just now, but when it's working it will run like this:
-'npm run gulp dist' to bundle it.
-'npm run gulp release' to make win32/win64/osx/linux32/linux64 packages.

 ## BUGs?  absolutely.